Birth of Religions

 - Pilgrim sites

-- Pilgrims visit places that have a special sacred status in the hope of forgiveness for their sins, enlightenment, or spiritual purification.
-This generates a considerable income for the places that are visited.
-Here are examples: Africans who visited Temitope Balogun Joshua’s Christian services in Nigeria each spent 1700 USD upwards during their visit 12.
-Muslims who visit Mecca for the pilgrimage of Hajj easily pay around 5000 USD for the trip 14.
-In the early 2000s, pilgrimage to San Giovanni Rotondo in Italy (the mystic saint Padre Pio’s pilgrimage site) brought the town in 57 million USD in revenue 15.
-Some 90 percent of Lourdes’ $23 million budget is derived from visitor donations [ibid].
-In total, pilgrimage tourism is worth up to 8 billion USD a year globally [ibid].
-This money comes from donations, but it is also spent in hotels, restaurants, transportation, services, entrance fees, and tourism shops.
-In these cases, the shrines, churches, towns, and cities have a financial interest in promoting the legends and religion that lend their support to these pilgrimage sites.
-They will try to keep up the myth that people were purified, or that actual healings took place.
+- Pilgrims visit places that have a special sacred status for many reasons, including for spiritual purification, enlightenment, or in the hopes of forgiveness for their sins.
+These pilgrimages generate a considerable income for the places that are visited.
+For example: Africans who visited Temitope Balogun Joshua’s Christian services in Nigeria each spent upwards of $1700 during their trip for travel and accommodation expenses49.
+Similarly, Muslims who visit Mecca for the pilgrimage of Hajj easily pay more than $10,000 for travel and accommodations, but also to businesses around the holy site, travel agencies, and the Saudi government51.
+In the early 2000s, pilgrimage to San Giovanni Rotondo in Italy (the site of the mystic saint Padre Pio) brought in roughly $57 million in revenue for the town 52.
+The town of Lourdes in France (where the Virgin Mary supposedly appeared) receives tens of thousands of dollars per year from visitor donations.
+In total, pilgrimage tourism amounts to more than $8 billion a year globally.
+This money comes from donations, but it is also spent on hotels, restaurants, transportation, services, entrance fees, and tourism shops.
+In these cases, the shrines, churches, towns, and cities have a financial interest in promoting the legends and religions that lend their support to these pilgrimage sites.
+Therefore, it is in their interest to maintain the myth of their locations.

 - Scientology recruiters

-- Scientology is a new religious movement, which lets new adherents pay a fee to receive the necessary preaching, training, or material.
-This fee is usually in the thousands of dollars.
-People who recruit new members get a commission of this fee.
-The organization advertises that recruiters can make a living just from these commissions: “You send your preclear into a nearby org, and she buys an Academy Training package for $8,000.
+- Scientology is a new religious movement that lets new adherents pay a fee (usually in the tens of thousands of dollars) to receive the necessary preaching, training, or study material.
+People who recruit new members get a commission of this fee, and the organization itself advertises that recruiters can make a living just from these commissions: “You send your preclear into a nearby org, and she buys an Academy Training package for $8,000.
 You receive a 15% commission on those services, which is payable when she arrives at the Org to do them ($1,200).
 If you were to send 20 preclears a year into the org for similar packages, you would have $24,000 in income just from selecting your public to train”.
-This way, recruiters also have a financial interest in spreading the religion.
+53 This way, recruiters also have a financial interest in spreading the religion.
 Scientology’s founder, L. Ron Hubbard, is suspected of having founded the religion for his own financial benefit.
 In a 1953 letter, shortly before founding the religion, he wrote “On a longer look, however, something more equitable will have to be organized. [...]
 And we could [...] make enough money to shine up my operating scope. [...]
 It is a problem of practical business.
-I await your reaction on the religion angle.”.
-Indeed, the tax-exempt status of Scientology was revoked in 1958 on the grounds that “the founder of the organisation L. Ron Hubbard remains in complete control and receives substantial remuneration and perquisites both from the taxpayer and a network of affiliates”.
+I await your reaction on the religion angle.”54.
 In this case, the founder also had a direct financial interest in spreading his religion.

 - The Catholic Church